 A person or an object's weight is multiplied by 20 at the moment of impact.

-The child could then be thrown against the front seat, the dashboard, the windshield, another passenger or even ejected from the vehicle.
+The child may be thrown against the front seat, the dashboard, the windshield, another passenger or even ejected from the vehicle.

 Do you only have a short way to go?